alexdean/as2/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 You can run a local server with `bundle exec ruby examples/server.rb` and send it a file with `bundle exec ruby examples/client.rb <file>`.
+You may need to generate new certificates under `test/certificates` first (using `localhost` as your common name).

 ## Contributing